-At the 2010 annual meeting of the American Society of Hematology Cyclacel reported interim data from three schedules of sapacitabine administered as single-agent treatment over a 4-week cycle in 61 patients with IPSS intermediate-1 or higher risk MDS after treatment failure of hypomethylating agents: 200 mg twice daily for 7 days, 300 mg twice daily for 7 days, or 400 mg twice daily for 3 days per week for 2 weeks.
-The primary endpoint of 1-year survival was achieved in 29%, 30% and 35% of the patients respectively among the 3 schedules tested.
-Median overall survival was 217, 232 and 236 days respectively.
+At ASH 2010 Cyclacel reported interim data from three schedules of sapacitabine administered as single-agent treatment over a 4-week cycle in 61 patients with IPSS intermediate-1 or higher risk MDS after treatment failure of hypomethylating agents: 200 mg twice daily for 7 days as Arm A, 300 mg twice daily for 7 days as Arm B, or 400 mg twice daily for 3 days per week for 2 weeks as Arm C. The primary endpoint of 1-year survival was achieved in 29%, 30% and 35% of the patients respectively among the 3 schedules tested.
+Median overall survival was 217 days (approx. 7 months), 232 days (approx. 8 months) and 236 days (approx. 8 months) respectively.
 Two patients achieved a CR and 13 achieved major hematologic improvement.
-The mortality rate from all causes within 30 days of randomization was 6.6%.
+The 30day mortality from all causes was 6.6%.